BMS (Bachelor of Management Studies) Course, Admissions, Eligibility, Syllabus

 Various government and private colleges/institutions are offering admissions for the Bachelor of Management Studies course.
-Some of them conduct BMS entrances exams while the others are providing direct admission on the basis of merit.
+Some of them conduct BMS entrance exams while the others are providing direct admission on the basis of merit.
 Check the list of Management exams in India.
-In direct BMS admissions, 12th class marks of students are considered.
-The cutoff marks and merit lists are prepared as per availability of vacant seats.
+In direct BMS admissions, the 12th class marks of students are considered.
+The cutoff marks and merit lists are prepared as per the availability of vacant seats.

 The BMS fee is a variable factor which may range from Rs.
 30000 to 6 lakh.
 The BMS degree fee may be changed as per the location, type, status and rating of an institute.
 So students should check the fee structure of a particular college before applying for admission to Bachelor of Management Studies.
 Government colleges charge low fees as compared to private colleges.

 Top BMS Exams

 Delhi University, Mumbai University and St. Xavier’s institutions are offering BMS courses and they conduct their own entrance exams to provide BMS admissions to eligible students.
 Here we have tabulated the application and exam date along with some additional details for these entrance exams.

 Analyze the Syllabus: This is the first step toward BMS exam preparation.
 Students should analyze the respective exam syllabus and devise a strategy to cover it.